mcoblenz/Glacier/index.md

 Glacier works, but it has very limited knowledge of which JDK classes are immutable.
 You can help!
 Check out the source code, edit src/edu/cmu/cs/glacier/jdk.astub with annotations for the classes you care about, and submit a pull request.

 ### How do I use Glacier? ###
-A Glacier binary release is planned for early June 2017 (after Checker Framework 2.1.12 is released):
+A Glacier binary release is available!
 1. Add the Glacier Maven repository to your list of repositories: http://www.cs.cmu.edu/~mcoblenz/maven2
 2. Add a dependency on Glacier.
 The component is edu.cmu.cs.glacier:glacier:0.1.
 3. Add the Glacier annotation processor to your build configuration (edu.cmu.cs.glacier.GlacierChecker).